No-one wants to have a failing project on their hands. But it happens. And the solution is ‘Project Turnaround’.

 So, what else is there?

 Nothing builds confidence like celebrating successes.
-So once you are into your steady state, create space in your project cycle for team celebration.
+So once you are into your steady-state, create space in your project cycle for a team celebration.
 Keep them small, because the big celebration will come later…

 When you successfully complete your project.

 We’d love to hear your tips and advice for Project Turnaround.
 Have you had to rescue a failing project?
 What did you learn from your experience?